Update and expand alert functionality in Settings

-When you are in Manager, keep in mind that you can only edit existing searches that you have both read and write permissions for.
-Searches can also be associated with specific apps, which means that you have to be using that app in order to see and edit the search.
-For more information about sharing and promoting saved searches (as well as other Splunk knowledge objects), see "Manage knowledge object permissions" in the Knowledge Manager manual.
+When you are in Settings, you can only edit existing alerts that you have both read and write permissions for.
+Alerts can also be associated with specific apps, which means that you have to be using that app in order to see and edit the search.
+For more information about sharing and promoting alerts (as well as other Splunk knowledge objects), see "Manage knowledge object permissions" in the Knowledge Manager manual.

-You can determine how long Splunk keeps a record of your triggered alerts.
-You can manage alert expiration for preexisting alerts in Manager > Searches and Reports.
-On the detail page for an alerting search, use the Expiration field to define the amount of time that an alert's triggered alert records (and their associated search artifacts) are retained by Splunk.
+In the Searches and Reports section of Settings, you can determine how long Splunk keeps a record of your triggered alerts.
+On the detail page for an alerting report, use the Expiration fields to define the amount of time that an alert's triggered alert records (and their associated search artifacts) are retained by Splunk.

 You can choose a preset expiration point for the alert records associated with this search, such as after 24 hours, or you can define a custom expiration time.

 Note: If you set an expiration time for an alert's alert records, be sure to also set the alert up so that Splunk keeps records of the triggered alerts on the Alert Manager page.
-To do this in the Alert Manager dialog box, select Show triggered alerts in Alert Manager under Enable actions on the Actions step.
-To set this up in Manager > Searches and Reports, go to the detail page for the alerting search and enable the Tracking alert action.
+To do this in either the Alert Manager dialog box or the Settings > Searches and Reports page, go to the detail page for the alerting report and enable the List in Triggered Alerts alert action.

-To review and manage your triggered alerts, go to the Alert manager by clicking the Alerts link in the upper right-hand corner of the Splunk interface.
+To review and manage your triggered alerts, go to the Alert manager by clicking the Triggered Alerts link in the upper right-hand corner of the Splunk bar.
 For more information about using it, see the "Review triggered alerts" topic in this manual.